-2:00 PM every Friday, Docent-led tours of the historic Randall Davey House, $5.
+2:00 PM every Friday, Docent-led tours of the historic Randall Davey House and Studio, $5.

 8:00 AM every Saturday, Bird walks lead by local experts, FREE!